Q&A with Taylor Short, Market researcher at Software Advice

 What are some top tips for the software selection process?

 For the software selection process, companies need to determine their goal for the software, but that’s only part of the picture.
-They should also evaluate a software vendor’s support resources, tutorials, training sessions and upgrade process.
+They should also evaluate a CMMS vendor’s support resources, tutorials, training sessions and upgrade process.
 A CMMS can be used for several years, and ongoing support will be critical in getting the most out of your investment, especially for those without a dedicated IT team.
 Once you sort out your top features and necessary integrations and create a short list of products, we recommend reaching out to software vendors like UpKeep to set up a product demo.

 Taylor Short is a Market Research Associate at Software Advice, covering trends in small business tech and CMMS software.
 He has a bachelor’s degree in Journalism from the University of North Texas, and has conducted primary research with both consumers and business owners to get a full picture of technology’s role in these markets today.